-- Behaved in a way that has harmed a child, or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.

-All staff at St Augustine of Canterbury RC Primary School are aware of these procedures and aware of the following expectations and protocol:-
+All staff at St Augustine of Canterbury RC Primary School, A Voluntary Academy, are aware of these procedures and aware of the following expectations and protocol:-

-- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor and how to contact them - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform DSL / HT if any adult's conduct gives cause for concern - All low-level concerns surrounding staff or any adult in a position of trust should be reported to the DSL/HT. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice and Staff Code of conduct and are aware of professional expectations of their own behaviour and conduct. - Further information, LADO information and flowchart of how allegations are managed managed: -
+- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor and how to contact them - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p\allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform HT if any adult's conduct gives cause for concern - All staff recognise the importance of sharing and reporting low-level concerns (see below guidance on low-level concerns) surrounding staff or any adult in a position of trust to the HT. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice 2022 and Staff Code of conduct and are aware of professional expectations of their own behaviour and conduct. - Further information, LADO information and flowchart of how allegations are managed:

-St Augustine of Canterbury RC Primary School recognises that children may make disclosures against someone who is in a position of trust not in the school setting.
+St Augustine of Canterbury RC Primary School, A Voluntary Academy, recognises that children may make disclosures against someone who is in a position of trust not in the school setting.
 This may be an adult in a place of worship, a sports coach or a club leader.
 After ensuring that the child is safe, we recognise that we must refer to the LADO and share information.